 → In Section Two, examiners will look for brief relevant comments about the medical and dental history of the patient.
-A detailed history of the patient should be provided to draw a complete picture of the patient's case; remember, the examiner was not present for your patient's treatment progress.
+A detailed history of the patient should be provided to draw a complete picture of the patient's case; remember, the examiner was not present for your patient's treatment progress, so "paint a good picture" of your patient!